 I was excited to learn about the Fauquier Virginia White Sulpher Springs Spa partially because it was part of something that happened in my region that wasn’t directly tied to the revolution or the Civil War.
-Most of the local history I hear about involves one or the other of those events as if the time between them, and the time after almost never happened.
+Most of the local history I hear about involves one or the other of those events as if the time between them, and the time after rarely happened.

 In the 1830s, a couple of large hotels and several cabins were constructed around springs at a location roughly 50 miles west of Washington, DC, to allow people to take advantage of the healthy waters of those springs.
 During a cholera epidemic in Richmond in 1849, the Virginia Legislature picked everything up and moved to the resort to continue the business of government in healthier surroundings.

 The resort was located within a mile of a bridge that played a strategic transportation role during the Civil War.
 A number of the larger buildings were set on fire during a battle for possession of the bridge.
 No one knows whether the North or the South was responsible for the destruction.
 The image below from Harper’s Weekly shows Union troops camped in front of the ruins and notes that they were still drinking from the springs on the property.

 After the War, the resort regained popularity as a resort, with people being transported by stagecoach from a train station in Warrenton.
 In the 1930s, Walter P. Chrysler purchased the land, and supposedly a number of the buildings on the site were restored to their former glory.